CqLi-Fi/Passdoom-Wordlist/README.md

 X. Total Combinations = 100 × 30 × 30 × 30 × 50 × 20 × 10
 Z. Total Combination  = 3.000.000

-This calculation reflects the amount of password combinations generated from a single “username” or “definition”.
 ```